-Other Health and Safety Concerns
+Other Health and Safety Concerns4

-- According to SMH hospital discharge data, seniors ages 65 and older accounted for 48.1% of all inpatient discharges, and 22.3% of ED encounters at the hospital in 2020. - The top three principal diagnoses among senior inpatients at SMH in 2020 were classified as (10.3%), cardiac dysrhythmias (4.0%) and heart failure (3.9%). - The top three principal diagnoses among seniors who visited the ED at SMH in 2020 were classified as nonspecific chest pain (5.6%), other unspecified injury (5.1%) and abdominal pain (4.8%). - While nearly half (45.9%) of senior inpatients at SMH in 2020 were discharged to their homes (routine discharge), many others required additional support or a higher level of care upon discharge, such as home health care (23.0%) or transfer to a SNF (18.0%). - In 2020, seniors represented 47.0% of inpatient discharges for unintentional injury at SMH, with fall-related injuries occurring in 47.3% of those discharges. - Nearly all (86.5%) of seniors admitted to SMH in 2020 had a disease of the circulatory system.
-Among this group, nearly half (44.8%) were diagnosed with essential hypertension, while 39.9% were diagnosed with cardiac dysrhythmias and 34.9% were diagnosed with heart failure. - More than half (56.8%) of SMH inpatients with a diabetes diagnosis in 2020 were seniors. - Seniors represented 68.6% of inpatient discharges with an osteoarthritis diagnosis at SMH in 2020.
+- According to hospital discharge data for SCHHC, seniors ages 65 and older accounted for nearly half (49.5%) of all inpatient discharges, and 18.4% of ED encounters at the hospital in 2020. - The top three principal diagnoses among senior inpatients were classified as osteoarthritis (14.5%), septicemia (10.8%) and COVID-19 (5.9%). - The top three principal diagnoses among seniors who visited the ED were classified as nonspecific chest pain (4.3%), urinary tract infections (4.3%) and exposure to infectious diseases (4.2%). - Seniors represented 68.9% of inpatient discharges for unintentional injury, with fall-related injuries occurring in 75.2% of those discharges. - The majority (59.2%) of seniors admitted had a disease of the circulatory system.
+Among this group, over half (53.2%) were diagnosed with essential hypertension, while 23.7% were diagnosed with a cardiac dysrhythmia. - More than half (52.8%) of inpatients with a diabetes diagnosis were seniors. - Seniors represented 60.1% of inpatient discharges with an osteoarthritis diagnosis.

-Please see the following appendices for more information on SMH's 2022 CHNA Aging Care & Support findings:
+Please see the following appendices for more information on SCHHC's 2022 CHNA Aging Care & Support findings: